Username3533/WebAppllication/README.md

   -Home page will describe the site and invite users to register or log in
   -Users can creat topics, entries, read and edit existing entries

+Current bugs:
+  -When logging out, users see a 404 error instead of logout page

+Features to add:
+  -Delete entry/topics
+  -Upload picture for profile
+  -Add friends by username
+  -Visit friends topics

 Things Learned:

 -Installed Django, pip, initalized virtual environment and a local server ('py -3 -m venv .venv' -and- '.venv\scripts\activate')